nobuddyorg/ThrashBuddy/docs/getting-started.md

    cd services/frontend
    ng serve --open
    ```
    A browser should open automatically, and the frontend will be ready.
-It will connect to the backend running in the Kubernetes cluster.

 Backend and frontend should be connected automatically.
 This setup is a bit limited though, as Minio, InfluxDB and Grafana are not started.